When was the school founded?

 Fall season: Club Coed Soccer and Volleyball

-Spring season: Club Coed Softball, Boys Track and Field, and Girls Track and Field
+Spring season: Club Coed Softball and Track and Field

 Upper School Teams

-Winter season: Boys Varsity Basketball, Boys JV Basketball, and Girls Varsity Basketball
+Winter season: Boys Varsity Basketball and Girls Varsity Basketball

 What is the average class size?